 2) Brooklyn Bridge Pedestrian Entrances

-There are 3 entrances for pedestrians to enter onto the main walkway.
-Two of these are located on the Brooklyn side and one on the Manhattan side.
+There are 4 Brooklyn Bridge entrances for pedestrians to enter onto the main walkway.
+Two of these are located on the Brooklyn side and two on the Manhattan side.

 Tillary Street & Brooklyn Bridge Blvd → the more popular entrance on the Brooklyn side is at the intersection of Tillary Street and Brooklyn Bridge Blvd.
 Here is where the pedestrian pathway begins that will take you all the way to the bridge, and across into Manhattan.
 The pathway starts in the middle of the street between the lanes of traffic and can’t be missed here.